byuitechops/city-organizer/README.md

 | ...           | ...       | ...         | ...          |

 You will notice a pattern in the names of the countries, states and cities.
 There are a total of five countries named `Country1` to `Country5`.
 There are five states in each country.
 The state is named after the country it belongs to.
 For example, every state in `Country4` starts with `c4_` and then `State1` through `State5`.
 The city names follow a similar pattern, being named after the state and country that it belongs to.
-There are four cities in each state.
-The data was created this way to make it easy to verify the out put of your code.
+There are four cities in each state. **The data was created this way to make it easy to verify the out put of your code.
 Even though this is not real data with real names you should treat them like they are real names of countries, states and cities.
-Meaning you should not use the numbers to transform your data.
-Treat them like normal strings.
+Meaning you should not use the numbers in the names to transform your data.
+Treat them like normal strings.**

-You will need to read in the CSV file and then parse the data into an array of city objects with 4 keys of info.
+You will need to get the name of the file the user wants to convert from the from `argv`, read in that CSV file and then parse the data into an array of city objects with 4 keys of info.
+To make and devlop a globally installed CLI in Node.js click the following link.
+[Globally installed CLI in Node.js Tutorial](Link comming).
 To read in the file just use an appropriate method on `fs`.
 To parse the CSV string into an array of objects use the `d3-dsv` library. `d3` is a conglomerate of smaller libraries that are used to make really cool data visualizations.
 Check out the whole library at the [d3 website](https://d3js.org/).
 We use one of the sub-libraries.
 It is called `d3-dsv`.
 It was once called `d3-csv` but there are things called `tsv` "Tab Separated Values" and technically you can use anything to separate the values.
 The code is the same no matter the separator, you just need to know what separates the data.
 So he made the code more flexible and renamed it to "dsv" meaning "Delimiter Separated Values".
 A delimiter is just a character that separates something.
 You will need to read the library's documentation to figure out how to use the library.
 Being able to read and figure out someone else's documentation is a key skill in programing.
 I have some tips but, the skill is really only learned by doing.
 Here's your chance to get started!
 (Hint: make sure you don't miss the part in their documentation about the `BOM`, you will need it.)
 The `d3-dsv` documentation is in their [README.md in the d3-dsv github repository](https://github.com/d3/d3-dsv#d3-dsv).

 Once you have an array of city objects from the d3-dsv library, you will need to change the data structure.
 This is the real meat of the task.
-You will need to change the data structure from a 1 dimensional array of cities in to a array of `Country` objects.
+You will need to change the data structure from a 1 dimensional array of cities in to an array of `Country` objects sorted by the name of the country.
 Each `Country` object will have two properties (or keys), `name` and `states`.
-The `states` value will be array of `City` objects.
+The `states` value will be array of
+`state` objects, sorted by the name of the state.
+Each `State` object will have two properties (or keys), `name` and `cities`.
+The `cities` value will be an array if `City` objects, sorted by the **population** of the city.
 Each `City` object will have two properties (or keys), `name` and `population`.
 This might be known as a hierarchical data structure because `Countries` have `States` and `States` have `Cities`.
 The array will look something like this.

 ```JavaScript
 [{